 The next step for many green card holders who were approved for lawful U.S. residency based upon a showing that they were the subject of abuse and therefore deserved relief under the Violence Against Women Act ("VAWA") is to work their way toward U.S. citizenship (naturalization).
-In fact, in some cases, apply for U.S. citizenship (naturalization) after three years instead of the usual five.
+In fact, in some cases, they can apply for citizenship after three years instead of the usual five.

 If you filed a VAWA self-petition with U.S. Citizenship and Immigration Services (USCIS) on Form I-360, or a VAWA-based abuse waiver when applying to go from conditional to permanent residence using Form I-751, or received VAWA-based cancellation of removal, you may take advantage of this three-year rule if you were the abused spouse or child of a U.S. citizen and meet the additional criteria described below.

 If, however, you are married to a lawful permanent resident (LPR), not a citizen, then you must wait the normal five years as a green card holder before applying for naturalization, unless, in some situations, your abusive spouse or parent naturalizes.

 If you are a battered spouse of a U.S. citizen who was granted approval of an I-360 or I-751 or cancellation of removal on that basis, and you have been an LPR for at least three years, you can apply for U.S. citizenship now, without having to show that you are still residing with the citizen spouse.
 (This assumes you meet the other citizenship eligibility criteria.)

-In addition, it does not matter if you are still married to the citizen or divorced.
-You can also apply after three years as an LPR if your abusive spouse has died.
+In addition, it does not matter if you are still married to the U.S. citizen or have gotten divorced.
+You can also apply after three years as an LPR if your abusive U.S. spouse has died.

 This is an important benefit, because while the non-VAWA spouses of U.S. citizens can also apply for naturalization after three years with a green card, they must prove that their spouse is still alive and they are still married to and living with the U.S. citizen.